bloomberg/chromium.bb/src/docs/servicification.md

 Whatever your goals, you will need to proceed incrementally if your project is at all non-trivial (as they basically all are given the nature of the effort).
 You should explicitly decide what your approach to incremental bringup and conversion will be.
-Here some approaches that have been taken for various
+Here are some approaches that have been taken for various
 services:

 - Build out your service depending directly on existing code,